 - Materials and clay

-A full refund (less a $25 administration fee) is available if you cancel by the registration deadline.
+A full refund (less a $25 administration fee) is available if you cancel one month prior to the start of the workshop.
 If Medalta cancels, or if you need to cancel due to medical reasons (documentation required), you will receive a full refund.
 For cancellations 2 weeks prior to the workshop, a refund of 50% of the total fee is available.
 If you cancel within 2 weeks of the start of workshop, we will be unable to issue any refund.

 For more information contact Noriko Masuda: email@example.com